Beach Camping in NW FloridaMay 2021

 Most beach campsites are located in the slightly sheltered area behind the sand dunes.
 Camping right out on the beach near the waves is not usually permitted for safety reasons and to protect wildlife like sea turtles and nesting birds.

 The summer months bring campers to the pure white sand and clear emerald green waters of Northwest Florida’s beaches, which may be a bit cool during the winter months for beach camping.

-The Pensacola area is home to Johnson Beach, part of Gulf Islands National Seashore on Perdido Key.
+The Pensacola area is home to Johnson Beach, part of the Gulf Islands National Seashore on Perdido Key.
 It offers primitive camping, with some minor sand hiking on its far eastern edge.
 Sugar-white sand, rolling dunes, and wetlands make up the landscape of this peaceful camping destination.

 Here’s another of Pensacola’s delectable beach offerings.
-Part of the Gulf Islands National Seashore, on the west end of Pensacola Beach, it features historic Fort Pickens, built in 1834.
+Part of the Gulf Islands National Seashore, on the west end of Pensacola Beach, it features historic Fort Pickens, built-in 1834.
 It also boasts miles of sugar-sand beach — and more than 200 camping locations are located just across the street from it.
 The spots include tent and RV areas for RVs up to 50 feet long, with plenty of access to water, electricity, and picnic tables.